Learning Robust Satellite Attitude Dynamics with Physics-Informed Normalising Flow: Experimental setups

 \subsection{Implementation Details}

 The experiments were performed on a computer with an Intel i7-9700K 3.60GHz CPU, 64 GB of RAM, and a GeForce RTX 2080 Ti.
 The models and loss functions have been implemented in torch and we used the "do-mpc" library to implement the MPC with AI as dynamics estimator.
-The models have been trained on the GPU using a batch size of 16384, found during the hyper-parameter search, and tested on CPU with an inference time of \(0.66 \pm 0.03 ms\) for the biggest models, i.e. the Real NVP with self-attention mechanism.
+The models have been trained on the GPU using a batch size of 16384, found during the hyper-parameter search, and tested on CPU with an inference time of \(0.66 \pm 0.03\)ms for the biggest models, i.e. the Real NVP with self-attention mechanism.
+Finally, the models were tested on relevant edge devices to acquire data about their computational cost.
+These results are shown in Section \ref{inf_time}.